 However, statutory arrangements require benefits earned to be financed as the Council makes employer's contributions to pension funds or eventually pays any pensions for which it is directly responsible.
-The debit balance on the Pensions Reserve therefore shows a substantial shortfall in the resources set aside by the Council to meet the benefits earned by past and current employees.
+The debit balance on the Pensions Reserve therefore shows a substantial shortfall in the benefits earned by past and current employees and the resources the Council has set aside to meet them.
 The statutory arrangements will ensure that funding will have been set aside by the time the benefits come to be paid.

 2016/17 2017/18

 £000 £000

-143,129 Opening balance 229,675
+143,129 Balance at 1 April 229,675

-79,290 Actuarial (gains) and losses on pensions assets and liabilities (78,203)
+Actuarial (gains) and losses on pensions assets and liabilities (78,203)

 19,146 Reversal of items relating to retirement benefits debited or credited to the Deficit on the Provision of Services in the CIES 26,438

 (11,890) Employer's pensions contributions and direct payments to pensioners payable in the year (12,739)

-Closing balance 165,171
+Balance at 31 March 165,171